JackBrenn/quakejs/README.md

 This project provides the core functionality for the quakejs-rootless project, see links above.

 **Key improvements in this fork:**
-- 🔒 Updated NPM dependencies, **0 CRITICAL and 0 HIGH rated vulnerabilities** (Docker Scout - 09.11.2025)
+- 🔒 Updated NPM dependencies to remove CRITICAl and HIGH vulnerabilities
 - ✨ Code edits where required to support new NPM dependencies

 **TODO**